Surveillance video released of fatal shooting inside Coral Gables Publix

 CORAL GABLES, FLA.
 (WSVN) - New surveillance video has been released of a deadly shooting after an argument escalated at a Publix Supermarket in Coral Gables.

+Security footage obtained by 7News captured the altercation that took place at the grocery line’s lottery ticket line on Feb.
+5.

 “Someone is shot and killed at the front entrance of a grocery store.
-That should never happen,” said attorney Justin Shapiro.
+That should never happen,” said Justin Shapiro, the attorney representing the victim’s family.

 “And the panic.
-Customers ran through the front door,” said a witness.
+The customers ran through the front door,” said a witness.

-7News obtained surveillance video of the tragic murder that took place at a lottery ticket line, in front of stunned customers and employees on Feb.
-6.
+Shapiro has filed a lawsuit against Publix and the suspect, 51-year-old Osmel Lugo Gutierrez, on behalf of Pineyro’s family.

-“I’m holding you with no bond,” said Judge Mindy S. Glazer during a court hearing.
+“I’m holding you with no bond,” said Miami-Dade Circuit Judge Judge Mindy S. Glazer during a court hearing.

-According to police, 51-year-old Osmel Lugo Gutierrez approached Pineyro.
+According to police, Lugo Gutierrez approached Pineyro.
 Before the two men exchange words, Gutierrez goes to his waistband and pulls out a gun.
 The victim takes the bullet.

 “He’s shot and killed, steps away from the front entrance door,” said Shapiro.